On the classification problem for C*-algebras: C -factors without nonzero Abelian annihilators

-{\it Proof.} The theorem follows by theorems 20, 24 and the definitions of C$^*$-algebras of types II$_1$, II$_\infty$. $\triangleright$
+{\it Proof.} The theorem follows by theorems 21, 25 and by the definitions of C$^*$-algebras of types II$_1$, II$_\infty$. $\triangleright$

-{\bf Remark.} Note that in the case of von Neumann algebras the definitions of C$^*$-algebras of types I$_n$, where $n$ is a cardinal number, II$_1$, II$_\infty$ and III are equivalent to the definitions of von Neumann algebras of types I$_n$, II$_1$, II$_\infty$ and III.
+{\bf Remark.} Note that in the case of von Neumann algebras the definitions of C$^*$-algebras of types I$_n$, where $n$ is a cardinal number, II$_1$, II$_\infty$ and III are equivalent to (almost coincide with) the definitions of von Neumann algebras of types I$_n$, II$_1$, II$_\infty$ and III respectively.
 By the theory, developed above, there exist simple C$^*$-algebras of types I$_n$, II$_1$, II$_\infty$ and III.
-At the same time there exist only simple von Neumann algebras of types I$_n$, with $n$ finite, II$_1$, and III in the case of von Neumann algebras.
-Therefore in view of the theory, developed in the given article, we cannot similarly divide the (infinite dimensional) simple C$^*$-algebras into two types; a {\it finite type} resembling the type II$_1$-factors and an infinite type resembling the type III-factors (see \cite{Ror2}).
+At the same time there exist only simple von Neumann algebras of types I$_n$, with $n$ is finite, II$_1$, and III in the case of von Neumann algebras.

-Note that, in the work \cite{Ror3} M.R{\o}rdam have given an example of a simple C$^*$-algebra with a finite and an infinite projection.
-The question "What type is this C$^*$-algebra with a finite and an infinite projection of?" is open.
+Note that, in the paper of R{\o}rdam \cite{15} it is given an example of a simple C$^*$-algebra with a nonzero finite and an infinite projection.

-The approach to the classification problem for C$^*$-algebras described in the given article may closely be connected to the Elliott classification conjecture.
-Indeed, on the one hand, theorem 30 is a completion of the theory, developed on the base of the Elliott classification conjecture and other methods ( \cite{Ror}, \cite{DG}, \cite{Lin}, \cite{Lin1}, \cite{Lin2}, \cite{Lin3}, \cite{E}, \cite{W}, \cite{EGL}, \cite{K}, \cite{Ror3}, \cite{T}, \cite{Ror2}, \cite{Ph}).
+The approach to the classification problem for C$^*$-algebras described in the given article may be closely connected to the Elliott classification conjecture.
+Indeed, on the one hand, theorem 30 is a completion of the theory, developed on the base of the Elliott classification conjecture and other methods (see, in particular, \cite{2}, \cite{6}, \cite{7}, \cite{8}, \cite{9}, \cite{10}, \cite{11}, \cite{12}, \cite{13}, \cite{14}, \cite{15}, \cite{17}).
 On the other hand, the further developing the theory based on the notions introduced and studied in the given article may allow to add new type invariants to the list of the invariants of the Elliott classification conjecture and form new classification conjecture based on the Elliott classification conjecture.